We have several programs to manage feeding and nutrition problems.

 BC Home Enteral Nutrition Program (BC HEN) provides support to patients in British Columbia and the Yukon who have specialized nutrition requirements due to gastrointestinal problems.

-The pediatric component of the Program provides formula and enteral nutrition supplies to infants and children who medically require a semi-elemental or an elemental diet as a sole source of nutrition.
+The pediatric component of the Program provides formula and enteral nutrition supplies to infants and children who medically require a semi-elemental or an elemental diet.
 Polymeric formulas may be provided for children with Crohn’s disease who require exclusive enteral nutrition therapy or have demonstrated impaired linear growth.

 If you would like to apply to the BC HEN Program or would like more information, follow the link to the BC HEN Program.